THE ESU NATIONAL SHAKESPEARE COMPETITION – KANSAS CITY

 If you are a Theatre, English, Forensics teacher, or administer a home school program, we encourage you to enter to give your students an opportunity to participate in this exciting competition.
 If you are an interested high school student, please alert your teachers to this valuable program.

-Watch this page for details on how to register your school for the 2025 ESU National Shakespeare Competition.
+Details below on how to register your school for the 2025 ESU National Shakespeare Competition.

 Program Details